Tar Command in Linux (Create and Extract Archives)

 --delete operation to remove files from an archive.

-For example to remove a file named
+The following example shows how to remove the file

 tar --delete -f archive.tar file1